What Is Data Integrity and How Can It Be Protected?

 Neuron uses the Hedera network to keep its real-time data secure.
 Hedera's low fees make it an ideal solution due to the large volume of recorded real-time data.

-DLTs are a viable solution for many of the potential causes of lackluster data integrity.
+DLTs are a viable solution for many of the challenges to preserving data integrity.
 These immutable ledgers offer companies a secure way to store data without fearing physical integrity issues.
 Additionally, data can be automatically recorded and logged in a decentralized manner, eliminating human error, invalid data, and storage erosion.

 Many data security projects turn to the Hedera network for its secure ledger technology and low, predictable fees.